 The mediation can take place in the presence, or in the absence of legal counsel.
-My preference, as a mediator, is to conduct mediations without counsel.
-Once a draft non-binding agreement has been negotiated, the parties may take the draft agreement to their counsel for independent legal advice.
+Once the terms of a draft non-binding agreement have been negotiated, the parties may take the proposed terms to their counsel for the finalization of the agreement.

 Mediation is, without a doubt, the wisest method of dispute resolution.
 By opting for mediation the parties:

 - save considerable time: Court disputes can take years.
 Through mediation, disputes are typically resolved within days, or weeks;